 Thank you for your interest in Blind Beginnings.
-Volunteers are essential to the continued growth of this unique organization.
-There are many ways you can help us to empower, enrich and encourage children and youth who are blind or partially sighted and their families across BC.
+Volunteers are essential for us to help BC’s children who are blind or partially sighted reach their full potential.

 Camp Hornby Volunteers

 Blind Beginnings coordinates an outdoor adventure camp for blind and partially sighted children and their families.
 The camp takes place for a week each July at the Tribune Bay Outdoor Education Centre on Hornby Island, and volunteers are crucial to the camp’s success!
 Your duties as a Camp Hornby volunteer will include helping individual campers with personal needs, dorm supervision at night, working with outdoor education centre staff during program planning and delivery, and/or being a “buddy” for the week to one or more unaccompanied campers.